 We are excited to announce three plenary sessions covering a variety of topics related to upstream child abuse and neglect prevention.

-In addition to his work with AAP-CA3, Dr. Gidwani serves on numerous community advisory boards as well as the National Advisory Committee of Healthy Families America and State Advisory Board for California Nurse Family Partnership.
-He teaches at San Diego State University in the Department of Child and Family Development.
-Dr. Gidwani also is a Child Trauma Academy Fellow and a member of the Child Health Leadership Network through the Annie E Casey and David and Lucile Packard Foundations.
+In addition to his work with AAP, Dr. Gidwani serves on numerous community advisory boards, as well as the national advisory committee of Healthy Families America and state advisory board for California Nurse Family Partnership.
+He teaches in the Department of Child and Family Development at San Diego State University, is a Child Trauma Academy Fellow, and is a member of the Child Health Leadership Network through the Annie E. Casey and David and Lucile Packard foundations.

-Dr. Gidwani completed a Pediatric Health Services Research fellowship at Massachusetts General Hospital in Boston and earned a Master’s in Public Health degree at Harvard School of Public Health.
-He completed his residency at Children’s Hospital Medical Center in Cincinnati, OH and received his Doctor of Medicine degree from George Washington University in Washington, DC.
+Dr. Gidwani completed a Pediatric Health Services Research fellowship at Massachusetts General Hospital, in Boston, and earned a master’s degree in public health at the Harvard School of Public Health.
+He completed his residency at Children’s Hospital Medical Center, in Cincinnati, Ohio, and received his doctor of medicine degree from George Washington University, in Washington, DC.

 Dr. Gidwani’s plenary will focus on the "big three” in home visiting—mental health, intimate partner violence, and substance abuse—and how relationships are a critical factor in building resilience.

 Casey Keene is director of programs & prevention at the National Resource Center on Domestic Violence, where she has served since 2001.
 Ms. Keene provides programmatic leadership and oversight to the technical assistance, training, and resource development initiatives of the programs & prevention team on a broad range of topics related to gender-based violence.
 She also provides leadership to key initiatives including VAWnet, the NRCDV’s online resource library; PreventIPV; and other online projects.